Employee involvement in the workplace (information and consultation/participation)

-The Industrial Relations Section is responsible for the following employee involvement legislation:
+The Industrial Relations Section of the Department is responsible for the following employee involvement legislation:

-The purpose of the Act, which came into operation from 24 July 2006, is to provide for the establishment of a general framework setting out minimum requirements for the right to information and consultation of employees in undertakings with at least 50 employees.
+The purpose of the Act, which came into operation from 24 July 2006 (SI No 382 of 2006 Commencement Order), is to provide for the establishment of a general framework setting out minimum requirements for the right to information and consultation of employees in undertakings with at least 50 employees.
 The Act applies to:

 Other useful information is contained in the NUIG research entitled 'Organisational Change and Employee Information and Consultation'.